"Ho for California

 The printable rotary cutting instructions to make 10 inch blocks can be found in the following PDF.
 PDF for rotary cutting the Road to California block.

-If you want to make this quilt the old fashioned way with templates go to templates for the Road to California block.
-Set "Page Scaling" to "none" to be sure the templates print the right size.
+If you want to make this quilt the old fashioned way with cut out templates go to templates for the Road to California block.
 If the seam allowance doesn't print add it to the templates.

 |Steps for making the Road to California Block|

 | make 1|